jessepav/lacygoill-wiki-backup/vim/abbrev.md

 After.

     $ vim -Nu NONE +'inorea <expr> a "b"..feedkeys("c", "n")[-1]'
     " press:  i a SPC
     " result: 'b c'

-If the space  had already been executed when the  abbreviation was expanded, the result would have been `bc `.
+`c` can come after  the space only if the latter had not  been executed when the abbreviation was expanded.
+Otherwise, the result would have been `bc `.

 The same is true for a CR which expands a command-line abbreviation: